DCS-training/From-SPSS-to-R-How-to-Make-Your-Statistical-Analysis-Reproducible/README.md

 2. Enter the Repository URL [https://github.com/DCS-training/From-SPSS-to-R-How-to-Make-Your-Statistical-Analysis-Reproducible](https://github.com/DCS-training/From-SPSS-to-R-How-to-Make-Your-Statistical-Analysis-Reproducible)
 3. Select the Name for the directory project and where to save it
 4. Press Create Project
-5. Navigate to Day1 >DataVisWithR
-6. Click on `DataVisDHRSE.Rproj` (this is important to reset the working directory correctly)
-7. Click on `DataVis.Rmd`

 ### On Noteable
 1. Go to https://noteable.edina.ac.uk/login